brevzin/cpp_proposals/2996_reflection/reflection.md

 * reworked the API for reflecting on accessible class members
 * renamed `test_type` and `test_types` to `test_trait`
 * added missing `has_module_linkage` metafunction
+* clarified difference between a reflection of a variable and its object; added `object_of` metafunction
 * more wording

 Since [@P2996R2]: